Big Day of Giving Is Today! Help Us Continue Our Work with a Donation!

-Stop by our open house this afternoon to meet our staff and check out our latest events and programs
+Stop by our open house this afternoon to meet our team and check out our latest events and programs

-Big Day of Giving is an annual 24-hour online event aimed at raising funds for nonprofits in the Sacramento region and highlighting the good work they do.
-You can make your Big Day of Giving donation until midnight tonight.
+Big Day of Giving is an annual 24-hour online event aimed at raising funds for nonprofits and highlighting the good work they do.
+You can make your Big Day of Giving tax-deductible donation until midnight tonight.

-For more than 40 years, the Water Education Foundation has offered an array of programs and publications with the goal of impartially bringing together diverse points of view to educate and foster public understanding of water.
+For 45 years, the Water Education Foundation has offered an array of programs and publications with the goal of impartially bringing together diverse points of view to educate and foster public understanding of water.

-Join us at our open house today in midtown Sacramento from 4:30 to 6:30 p.m. to talk with our staff and learn more about what we do.
+Drop by our open house today at our new office near the Sacramento River, located at 2151 River Plaza Drive, Suite 205, in Sacramento, from 2:30 to 5:30 p.m. to talk with our staff and learn more about what we do.

 Have you ever been curious about our Water Leaders program for early to mid-career professionals, our tours and workshops, or Western Water news?

 Get your answers, meet our team and explore our programs and resources while enjoying refreshments.